 You can show off your eco-friendly credentials by making a commitment to use other sustainable suppliers.

-When you book with Parcel2Go, you can find the most competitive prices from DPD.
+And when you book with Parcel2Go, you get the most competitive prices from DPD.

 5. Switch long-distance meetings to online